-Please note: these activities are not compulsory!
-They introduce ideas which will be explored during the workshop and will get the children warmed up and ready for story making.
-If you choose not to use them, your group will still have an enjoyable and story filled time at Live Tales.
+They introduce key ideas which we will be exploring during the workshop and will get the children warmed up and ready for their story-making session with us.

 What is a Story?

 Stories can be found in lots of different places - in books, in a theatre, on television, in films, in computer games, or even on the playground when your friend tells you what they did at the weekend.